About Siri Suggestions on iPhone

 Leave for an event: If your calendar event includes a location, Siri assesses traffic conditions and notifies you when to leave.

 See your flight status: If you have a boarding pass in Mail or Wallet, Siri shows your flight status in Maps.
 You can tap the suggestion when you’re ready to get directions to the airport.

 Type: As you enter text, Siri can suggest names of movies, places—anything you viewed on iPhone recently.
 If you tell a friend you’re on your way, Siri can even suggest your estimated arrival time.

 Search in Safari: Siri suggests websites and other information in the search field as you type.

-Confirm an appointment or book a flight on a travel website: (iPhone 6s and later) Siri asks if you want to add it to your calendar.
+Confirm an appointment or book a flight on a travel website: Siri asks if you want to add it to your calendar.

 Read News stories: As Siri learns which topics you’re interested in, they’ll be suggested in News.

-Your personal information—which is encrypted and remains private—stays up to date across all your devices where you’re signed in to iCloud using the same Apple ID.
+Your personal information—which is encrypted and remains private—stays up to date across all your devices where you’re signed in with the same Apple ID.
 As Siri learns about you on one device, your experience with Siri is improved on your other devices.